IBM-Cloud/ibm-developer-extension-vscode/README.md

 Steps to get started:
 - Create a project using one of the two methods below:
-    - `ibmcloud dev create` using the IBM Cloud Developer CLI (outside of VS Code)
+    - `ibmcloud dev create` using the IBM Cloud CLI (outside of VS Code)
     - [IBM Cloud Developer Documentation](https://cloud.ibm.com/docs?tab=develop)
 - Open the *project’s folder* locally in the VS Code editor
 - Use the `ibmcloud dev build` command to build the app into a Docker image